Republican Guard (France): Organization

 The Republican Guard belongs to the French National Gendarmerie.
 It is made up of approximately 2,800 men and women (drawn from an overall body of 100,000 gendarmes).
 As a historically Parisian organization, the guards wear the armorial bearings of the city on their uniforms.

 It consists of two infantry regiments (one includes a motorcycle squadron) and a horse cavalry regiment.
 It also has four musical formations, as well as display teams demonstrating prowess in horseback or motorcycle maneuvers.
 The Guard is commanded by a general de division (major general).
-It is headquartered in the Quartier des Célestins, Paris, built in 1895–1901, designed by the renowned French architect Jacques Hermant.
+It is headquartered in the Quartier des Célestins, (Note: Quartier is used for barracks housing cavalry and other mounted troops while caserne is used for infantry, engineers and non-mounted troops.)
+Paris, built in 1895–1901, designed by the renowned French architect Jacques Hermant.